stonepros/stone/doc/rados/configuration/msgr2.rst

   mon_host = 10.0.0.1,10.0.0.2,10.0.0.3

-Once v2 has been enabled on the monitors, ``ceph.conf`` may need to be updated to either specify no ports (this is usually simplest), or explicitly specify both the v2 and v1 addresses.
-Note, however, that the new bracketed syntax is only understood by Nautilus and later, so do not make that change on hosts that have not yet had their ceph packages upgraded.
+Once v2 has been enabled on the monitors, ``stone.conf`` may need to be updated to either specify no ports (this is usually simplest), or explicitly specify both the v2 and v1 addresses.
+Note, however, that the new bracketed syntax is only understood by Nautilus and later, so do not make that change on hosts that have not yet had their stone packages upgraded.

-When you are updating ``ceph.conf``, note the new ``ceph config generate-minimal-conf`` command (which generates a barebones config file with just enough information to reach the monitors) and the ``ceph config assimilate-conf`` (which moves config file options into the monitors' configuration database) may be helpful.
+When you are updating ``stone.conf``, note the new ``stone config generate-minimal-conf`` command (which generates a barebones config file with just enough information to reach the monitors) and the ``stone config assimilate-conf`` (which moves config file options into the monitors' configuration database) may be helpful.
 For example,::

-  # ceph config assimilate-conf < /etc/ceph/ceph.conf
+  # stone config assimilate-conf < /etc/stone/stone.conf
-  # ceph config generate-minimal-config > /etc/ceph/ceph.conf.new
+  # stone config generate-minimal-config > /etc/stone/stone.conf.new
-  # cat /etc/ceph/ceph.conf.new
+  # cat /etc/stone/stone.conf.new
-  # minimal ceph.conf for 0e5a806b-0ce5-4bc6-b949-aa6f68f5c2a3
+  # minimal stone.conf for 0e5a806b-0ce5-4bc6-b949-aa6f68f5c2a3
   [global]
           fsid = 0e5a806b-0ce5-4bc6-b949-aa6f68f5c2a3
           mon_host = [v2:10.0.0.1:3300/0,v1:10.0.0.1:6789/0]
-  # mv /etc/ceph/ceph.conf.new /etc/ceph/ceph.conf
+  # mv /etc/stone/stone.conf.new /etc/stone/stone.conf

 Protocol
 --------